 In fact, shortly after the console’s release, it was found that handheld mode was the most popular for players.
 So it surprised no one when Nintendo’s next step was to release the Nintendo Switch Lite and carry on the tradition of the handheld-only console market.
-Smaller, lighter and less expensive than the original Nintendo Switch, it’s the perfect option for those with no interest in docking their console.

 Another Switch is coming!
 Releasing on October 8, 2021, the Nintendo Switch OLED brings some much-needed upgrades to the popular hybrid console.
 You get a 7-inch OLED screen, a better kickstand and speakers, plus 64GB of internal storage.
 Nintendo Switch OLED pre-orders are now live so don't miss out if you've got your eye on the new Switch.